 There are many theories and suggestions that float around the world of gardening.
 One of them is that pruning pepper plants will help to improve the yield on peppers.
 You may be wondering if pruning bell peppers in your garden can help your peppers give you more fruit.
 The answer to this is not a simple one.
 Let’s look at the idea of pruning bell peppers and see if it is sound.

-In university studies, this kind of bell peppers pruning actually slightly decreased the number of fruits on the plant.
+In university studies, this kind of bell pepper pruning actually slightly decreased the number of fruits on the plant.
 So, the theory that doing this will increase the number of fruits is false.

-Early season pepper plant pruning should not be done until the plant is at least a foot tall and can stop once fruit have set.
-Most pepper plants have an overall Y shape and branches then create smaller and smaller Ys off of the main stems.
-By the time the plant is a foot tall, you will be able to see the strongest branches on the plant.
+Early season pepper plant pruning shouldn’t be done until the plant is at least a foot (31 cm.) tall and can be stopped once fruit have set.
+Most pepper plants have an overall ‘Y’ shape and branches then create smaller and smaller Y’s off of the main stems.
+By the time the plant is a foot (31 cm.) tall, you will be able to see the strongest branches on the plant.
 Cut back any smaller branches, including any suckers.
-Suckers are branches growing from the crook where 2 other branches form a Y.
+Suckers are branches growing from the crook where two other branches form a ‘Y.’

-The main reason to prune peppers late in the season is too speed up maturing the fruit that are sill on the plant.
-Pruning bell peppers late in the season does help to speed up the ripening process because it focuses the plants energy on the remaining fruit.
+The main reason to prune peppers late in the season is to speed up maturing the fruits that are still on the plant.
+Pruning bell peppers late in the season does help to speed up the ripening process because it focuses the plant’s energy on the remaining fruit.

 A few weeks before first frost, trim back all the branches on the plant except for the branches that have fruit that have a chance of ripening before the end of the season.
 From the entire plant, carefully snip off the flowers and any fruit too small to have a chance to fully ripen before the frost.
 Pruning pepper plants this way will force the remaining energy in the plant to the remaining fruit.